zenvia/zenvia-openapi-spec/spec/info/description.md

 [Click here and start sending and receiving messages using WhatsApp or SMS using this API.](https://app.zenvia.com/home/sandbox)

+You are able to send test messages to the connected numbers over a 24-hour period.
+After that, you must reconnect your number, sending the keyword again (https://app.zenvia.com/home/sandbox).

 # API versions

 All notable changes to ZenAPI will be documented here.